infinum/design-handbook/Workshops and Strategy/Validating workshop ideas.md

 - Each new frame can either be a completely new idea, or an expansion of a previous idea
 - **Once eight minutes are up, the exercise is done**

-Our ultimate workshop template covers the goals and the flow of this workshop exercise. → [FigJam]([url](https://www.figma.com/file/ih3OpB8A13c9iE40SkLit4/Ultimate-remote-workshop-template?type=whiteboard&node-id=0%3A1&t=FtxNP3kYONznWMSK-1)https://www.figma.com/file/ih3OpB8A13c9iE40SkLit4/Ultimate-remote-workshop-template?type=whiteboard&node-id=0%3A1&t=FtxNP3kYONznWMSK-1)
+Our [ultimate workshop template](https://www.figma.com/file/ih3OpB8A13c9iE40SkLit4/Ultimate-remote-workshop-template?type=whiteboard&node-id=833%3A2128&t=FtxNP3kYONznWMSK-1) covers the goals and the flow of this workshop exercise.

 # Sketch, vote, decide
 The “put your idea to the paper” part of the process.
 These three linked exercises will help participants turn their ideas into actual sketches and allow you to set a course for the product prototype.